The Admission of Students

 Advanced Standing for Entering First-Year Students

-Each Bates course earns one course credit.
-Students who enter as first-year students must earn at least twenty-four Bates credits, not including courses taken in the Short Term, in order to be awarded a Bates degree.
-With a total of thirty-four course credits (which includes two Short Term course credits) required for the degree, up to eight non-Bates credits may be applied toward the total.
+Bates courses each carry one course credit, with the exception of some applied music and dance courses and performance-based courses, which carry one-half course credit.
+Beginning with the Class of 2019, students who enter as first-year students must earn at least 28 Bates credits, not including courses taken in the Short Term, in order to be awarded a Bates degree.
+With a total of 32 course credits required for the degree, (not including Short Term courses) up to 4 non-Bates credits may be applied toward the total.
 Advanced Placement, International Baccalaureate, A-Level Examination, and transfer credits are all considered non-Bates credits and may not exceed eight credits in total.

 A-Level Examination.
 Credit is awarded for successful scores on A-Level (Advanced Level) examinations only, and not for O-Level (Ordinary Level) or AS (Advanced Subsidiary) examinations.
 Credit is awarded upon receipt of the official copy of examination grades presented on the General Certificate of Education.
 No credit may be granted for English-language examinations or the general paper.
 Two Bates course credits may be awarded for each A-Level examination graded A or B (one course credit for a B in mathematics).
-One Bates course credit may be awarded for a grade of C. A maximum of eight A-Level credits may be applied to the Bates academic record.
+One Bates course credit may be awarded for a grade of C. A maximum of 4 non-Bates credits, including A-Level credit, may be applied to the Bates academic record.

 Advanced Placement, International Baccalaureate, and A-Level Credit and General Education.
 AP, IB, or A-Level credit awarded as equivalent to a specific Bates course may be used to fulfill the same General Education requirements that the equivalent Bates course fulfills, exclusive of writing requirements.